Roba-Labs/roba-research/README.md

-# roba-research
+# ROBA Research

-roba research brings together our most active robotics and simulation projects: MuJoCo WebAssembly ports, advanced browser front-ends, a humanoid research platform, a MuJoCo Warp-based RL lab, and a comprehensive object-model library.
+ROBA Research brings together our most active initiatives in **robotics, simulation, and embodied AI**.
+This repository serves as a central hub for research-focused projects developed by **[ROBA Labs](https://www.robalabs.com)** — including **MuJoCo WebAssembly ports**, **advanced browser front-ends**, a **humanoid research platform**, **MuJoCo Warp-based reinforcement learning environments**, and a **comprehensive object-model library**.

+Alongside the **ROBA Studio** and **Creator Hub**, this repository acts as a shared store of **templates, simulation environments, and reference implementations**.
+It is designed both for experienced developers and newcomers who want to experiment, learn, and build upon open robotic systems in realistic physics-based environments.

+Our goal is to make **robotics research accessible, transparent, and reproducible** — empowering anyone to simulate, visualize, and train intelligent agents directly in the browser or on local compute infrastructure.

 ## Projects